reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

  The single argument version returns an abstract value of the given type.
 It may only be referenced inside of assertions; any other reference is invalid.

-The two argument version is an abbreviation of calling the second argument with the result of `{!reach} forall(Type)`.
+The two argument version is an abbreviation of calling the second argument with the result of `{!rsh} forall(Type)`.
 This is convenient for writing general claims about expressions, such as

 ```reach